The Group Structure of Pivot and Loop Complementation on Graphs and Set Systems: Consequences for Simple Graphs

-\ifshort The presented method allows one to discover many more curious equalities.
-Start with an identity for set systems, involving pivot and loop complementation.
-Then show applicability for (general) graphs for the sequence of operations.
-Finally drop the loop complementation operations to obtain an identity for simple graphs.
-We illustrate this by stating another equality, this time for three vertices that induce a complete graph. \else In addition to providing a new proof for Proposition~\ref{prop:class_uvu_vuv}, the presented method allows one to discover many more curious equalities involving local complementation and/or edge complementation.
+In addition to providing a new proof for Proposition~\ref{prop:class_uvu_vuv}, the presented method allows one to obtain many more curious equalities involving local complementation and/or edge complementation.
 The steps are as follows.
 One starts with an identity for set systems, involving pivot and loop complementation.
 Then one shows applicability for (general) graphs for the sequence of operations.
 Finally one drops the loop complementation operations to obtain an identity for simple graphs.

 We illustrate this by stating one such equality.
-Proposition~\ref{prop:class_uvu_vuv} considers the case where $u,v \in V(G)$ is such that the subgraph of $G$ induced by $\{u,v\}$ is a complete graph (i.e., $\{u,v\}$ is an edge in $G$).
-We now deduce an equality where three vertices induce a complete graph. \fi
+Proposition~\ref{prop:class_uvu_vuv} considers the case where $u,v \in V(H)$ is such that the subgraph of $H$ induced by $\{u,v\}$ is a complete graph (i.e., $\{u,v\}$ is an edge in $H$).
+We now deduce an equality where three vertices induce a complete graph.

-\begin{Corollary} Let $G$ be a simple graph, and let $u,v,w \in V(G)$ be such that the subgraph of $G$ induced by $\{u,v,w\}$ is a complete graph.
-Then $G (*\{u\}*\{v\}*\{w\})^2 = G *\{v\}$. \end{Corollary} \ifshort\else \begin{Proof} The proof of this lemma is very similar to the proof of Proposition~\ref{prop:class_uvu_vuv}.
+\begin{Corollary} Let $H$ be a simple graph, and let $u,v,w \in V(H)$ be such that the subgraph of $H$ induced by $\{u,v,w\}$ is a complete graph.
+Then $H (*\{u\}*\{v\}*\{w\})^2 = H *\{v\}$. \end{Corollary} \ifshort\else \begin{Proof} The proof of this lemma is very similar to the proof of Proposition~\ref{prop:class_uvu_vuv}.
 We have $*\{u\}*\{v\}*\{w\}+\{v\}*\{u\}*\{v\}*\{w\} = *\{v\}+\{v\}*\{v\}$ as pivot and loop complementation on disjoint sets commute.
 Moreover, $*\{v\}+\{v\}*\{v\} = +\{v\}*\{v\}+\{v\}$ by Theorem~\ref{thm:main_result_matroids}.

-By Figure~\ref{fig:new_eqn_simple_graphs} we see that both $*\{u\}*\{v\}*\{w\}+\{v\}*\{u\}*\{v\}*\{w\}$ and $+\{v\}*\{v\}+\{v\}$ are applicable to any graph $F$ where $F\sub{\{u,v,w\}}$ (the left-most graph in the figure) has loop $\{u\}$ and edges $\{u,v\}$, $\{u,w\}$, and $\{v,w\}$.
+By Figure~\ref{fig:new_eqn_simple_graphs} we see that both $*\{u\}*\{v\}*\{w\}+\{v\}*\{u\}*\{v\}*\{w\}$ and $+\{v\}*\{v\}+\{v\}$ are applicable to any graph $G$ where $G\sub{\{u,v,w\}}$ (the left-most graph in the figure) has loop $\{u\}$ and edges $\{u,v\}$, $\{u,w\}$, and $\{v,w\}$.
 The result follows by considering the equality modulo loops, i.e., ``forgetting'' about loops. \end{Proof} \fi